 Wishing you a very Merry Christmas.
 Peace and joy to you all. ❤️ #raasay #skye #christmas #merrychristmas #scottishhighlands #scottishislands #scotlandsbeauty #scotlandlove #VisitScotland #hiddenscotland #love #joy #peace

 A post shared by Raasay House Island Adventure (@raasayhouse) on

 Just a boat ride away from the northwest coast of Scotland lies the Hebrides, a Scottish archipelago.
 Often using Gaelic as the native language, this area is rarely visited by tourists, but freelance travel writer Valentina Valentini chooses the Isle of Raasay as a scenic spot to detox.

-With little WiFi, you are more likely to be stuck in a traffic jam caused by sheep than pickup a strong signal.
+With little WiFi, you are more likely to be stuck in a traffic jam caused by sheep than pick up a strong signal.
 This gives busy professionals the permission — and an excuse — to truly unwind, disconnect and relax.
-“The long walks down to the seaside or up to the mountains brings a literal breath of fresh air that sinks deep into your soul,” Valentini shares.
+“The long walk down to the seaside or up to the mountains brings a literal breath of fresh air that sinks deep into your soul,” Valentini shares.